scsonic/NASA2019_et760/README.md

 component: The Citizes, FireFighters, Goverments

+Demo Link `here`
 the use senario, data analysis, or short video, please watch the Project page of ET760. `link here`

 ## Warning Area

-Using nasa Nex's Data to predit danger area by.
+Using nasa Nex's Data to predit 火會往哪燒 by MachineLeaning.

 ## The Citizes

-The Citizes Register their drone as "freebee", connect to server by 5G. all 'Freebee' connect to server by 5G, sending gps, templaure, wind, surveillance to server.
+The Citizes Register their drone as "Fire Bee", connect to server by 5G. all 'Freebee' connect to server by 5G, sending gps, templaure, wind, surveillance to server.

 ## Fire Fighters
-Fire Fighters can get more fire updates, live streaming, drone list from Web Apps.
+Fire Fighters can get more fire updates (danger area), live streaming, drone list from Web Apps.

 ## Goverments